 ESB is an independent company ltd by guarantee and has chosen not to seek public funding; it generates income through its endorsement processes and its paid for consultancies with universities and other organisations who wish to develop new community development programmes.

-ESB engages with the wider field of community development learning through its involvement in:
+ESB has engaged with the wider field of community development learning through its involvement in:

-- The development and updating of the Community Development National Occupation Standards
+- The development and updating of the existing Community Development National Occupation Standards

 - Contributing to the QAA benchmarks for Youth and Community Work and engaging in consultations